All Episodes

 I mean, just another nonsense lawsuit.

-It's sort of like, you know, Nadler now is is gonna send out subpoenas like their hot cakes in the hopes of I guess the John Dean testimony didn't work out well enough for him.
+It's sort of like, you know, Nadler now is going to send out subpoenas like they're hotcakes in the hopes of, I guess, the John Dean testimony didn't work out well enough for him.

-So I guess the only thing they've got left is uh, okay, well, let's bring back the old people.
+So I guess the only thing they've got left is, okay, well, let's bring back the old people.

-Yeah, it was Lisa Page who said we had nothing after nine months, or or struck.
+Yeah, it was Lisa Page who said we had nothing after nine months or struck.

 Okay, but here we go.